Aqib-Abbas/Learning-Log/README.md

 → Element Selector: Directly targets HTML tags such as <h1>, <p>, <div>, etc.

 Selectors help us apply different styles to specific parts of the webpage effectively.

+Day 8:
+17 - 07 - 2025 (Thursday)
+Topic: CSS Colors, Fonts, and Units

+In CSS, we use different properties to style text and layout using colors, fonts, and measurement units.

+→ Colors: CSS supports color names (red, blue), HEX codes (#ff0000), RGB (rgb(255,0,0)), and HSL formats.

+→ Fonts: We use font-family to apply fonts like Arial, Verdana, or Google Fonts.
+We can also set bold or italic using font-weight and font-style.

+→ Units:
+- px (pixels): Fixed-size units.
+- em: Relative to the parent’s font size.
+- rem: Relative to the root element’s font size.
+- % (percent): Relative to the parent container size.

+Using the right fonts, colors, and units improves both the *appearance* and *responsiveness* of a web page.